yann-achard-MS/FluidFramework/packages/dds/tree/docs/merge-resolution/README.md

 ## Change Families

-A change family is a library of potential edits that a SharedTree instance may support.
+A change family is a library of potential edits that a SharedTree instance can be parametrized with to support.

 For example the `SequenceChangeFamily` offers facilities for making edits to fields of the sequence kind.

 ## Field Kinds

-When considering what kind of data is represented by given part of the document, application authors typically have a clear idea of the kinds of edits that make sense for that data.
+When considering what kind of data is represented by a given part of the document, application authors typically have a clear idea of the kinds of edits that make sense for that data.
 Each field in a SharedTree document is assigned a specific field kind through its schema definition.
-Each field kind constitutes an abstract data model that all edits to it must follow.
+Each field kind constitutes an abstract data model that all edits applied to it must follow.

 For example, the `Value` field kind is associated with fields that must contain exactly one node.
 All edits for this field kind must therefore have merge resolutions that preserve this invariant.